13. Paths Cross

 Whew!

-Sara would get the huge two o’clock toddler class started and leave her able assistants to finish.
+Sara would get her great big two o’clock toddler class started (the ol cash cow—ha, ha!) and leave her able assistants to finish.

-The girls wouldn’t be at the house for 35 minutes; plenty of time for Kevin to alert the police that a monster was in his home.
+The girls won’t be at the house for 24 minutes, plenty of time for Kevin to alert the police that a monster was inside.

-And he knew that Rico was there, sure as shit; waiting, just as he had at the Marionette’s.
+And Kevin knew that Rico was there, sure as shit; just as he had been at the Marionette’s.

 Well, almost.